 FSA has updated the CFAP 2 payment calculation for specialty livestock to account for crop insurance indemnities.
 This more accurately represents what a producer would have marketed if not for a cause of loss.

-CFAP payments to specialty livestock producers are now calculated using the producer’s eligible sales in calendar year 2019 plus crop insurance indemnities received for the eligible specialty livestock for crop year 2019, multiplied by the applicable payment rate below.
+CFAP payments to specialty livestock producers are now calculated using the producer’s eligible sales in calendar year 2018 or 2019 plus crop insurance indemnities received for the eligible specialty livestock for crop year 2018 or 2019, multiplied by the applicable payment rate below.
 This may mean a higher payment for producers.

 of Eligible Commodities Falling in the Range